 You can toggle these three panels on and off at any time by clicking the three buttons on the top right of the screen:

 One aspect I found frustrating in GP6 was the way other non-guitar instruments were handled.
 Try to write for a piano or drum kit in GP6 and by default you couldn’t enter the notes using TAB format or view TAB at all.
-Whether you like TAB or not isn’t the issue here.
+Whether you like TAB or not isn’t the issue.
 The issue is that GP6 didn’t give you a choice – you were forced to use only one method.
 I was extremely glad to see that in GP7 you have complete freedom to write, edit and view any instruments any way you want.
 You’re not forced to use a method you don’t like – you have all choices available.

 Simple click on ‘Track’ on the right panel, and select the type of notation you want from TAB, Standard Notation and Slash Notation.
 This means if you want to view everything in Standard Notation, you can.
 If you prefer Guitar TAB, you can view everything in TAB format.
-If you’re a GP5 user and write your drum tracks on TAB (eg: 42 for hi-hat, 49 for crash cymbal, etc.), you can continue to write drums that way.
+If you’re a GP5 user and write your drum tracks on TAB using MIDI numbers (eg: 42 for hi-hat, 49 for crash cymbal, etc.), you can continue to write drums that way.

-Of course GP7 can import all older formats as well as MIDI, PowerTab and other common formats.
-But for some guitarists it’s frustrating news to see yet another new format appear.
+Of course, GP7 can import all older formats as well as MIDI, PowerTab and other common formats.
+But for some guitarists, it’s frustrating news to see yet another new format appear.

 I personally never really cared about sound quality when using Guitar Pro.
-MIDI was fine and allowed me to write my music and get a rough idea how it sounds before I record real instruments.
+MIDI was fine and allowed me to write my music and get a rough idea of how it sounds before I record real instruments.
 I never used RSE (Realistic Sound Engine) on GP6 because I felt it was distracting compared to MIDI.
 To me, Guitar Pro is mainly a writing tool, so RSE wasn’t important.
 But if you mainly use Guitar Pro to jam along or learn songs, the RSE and built-in effects are worth taking a look at.

 The RSE has a really nice range of instruments available along with heaps of presets.
 This is a great way to quickly get close to the style of tone you’re after.
 While you shouldn’t expect the instruments to sound like real instruments, they’re good enough for songwriting or jamming purposes.